anurag8546/Thrift-Store/README.md

-# Thrift Store : An E-commerce Project with Stripe Payment
+# Thrift Store : An E-commerce Project with Stripe Payment Integration

 There are 3 Folders